Parental advisory labels in iTunes on Mac

 Whether, in light of contemporary cultural morals and standards and the choices and views of individual parents, the recording might be one that parents may not want their child to listen to.

-Context is obviously important: Some words, phrases, sounds or descriptions might be offensive to parents if spotlighted or emphasised, but might not offend if merely part of the background or not a meaningful part of the lyrics.
+Context is obviously important: Some words, phrases, sounds, or descriptions might be offensive to parents if spotlighted or emphasized, but might not offend if merely part of the background or not a meaningful part of the lyrics.

 The context of the artist performing the material, as well as the expectations of the artist’s audience, is also important.
 In addition to profanity, “depictions of violence, sex, or substance abuse” must be considered when making a determination regarding the application of the Parental Advisory Label.